hamoudi8080/Booking-System/README.md

 As a continuous learner, this project is aimed at self-training to enhance and grow my skills.
 The project is quite extensive and includes functionalities from front-end to back-end.

 To protect my API endpoints, I am using JWT.
-For more details about it, refer to the `client` folder > `README.md` file.
+For more details about it, go to the `client` folder > `README.md` file.

 The application will be dockerized that involves packaging it into containers, which are lightweight, portable units that include everything needed to run the software, such as the code, runtime, libraries, and dependencies.
 This approach helps ensure that the application runs consistently across different environments, whether it's on a developer's local machine, a testing server, or a production environment.